 Physician Assistant Admission Requirements

-The primary goal of the OU-TU School of Community Medicine’s PA program is to educate quality primary care physician assistants to actively improve the health care of Oklahomans – particularly in underserved urban areas.
+The primary goal of the OU-TU School of Community Medicine’s physician assistant (PA) program is to educate quality primary care physician assistants to actively improve the healthcare of Oklahomans – particularly in underserved urban areas.

 The PA program’s curriculum – with emphasis on meeting the needs of the underserved populations and those at risk in the state – is 30 months in length, starting in early June of each year.
 The didactic phase, lasting 15 months, consists of classroom and laboratory instruction in basic medical and behavioral sciences.
 The second and third years – or clinical phase – focus on applying the learned material in a clinical setting.